dynarithmic/Twainsave/README.md

 3) The **--thumbnail** option has been renamed to **--scale**.

-3) Running **twainsave.exe** without command-line parameters will default to displaying the TWAIN Select Source dialog box.
+4) Running **twainsave.exe** without command-line parameters will default to displaying the TWAIN Select Source dialog box.
 If a device is selected, will allow the user to acquire and save the file to a BMP file.
 The resulting BMP file will have a randomly generated file name (using a **.BMP** extension).

-4) Running **twainsave.exe** without a --filename setting, but with a --filetype setting: If a device is selected, the name of the file will be randomly generated, with a file extension that matches the file type specified.
+4) Running **twainsave.exe** without a **--filename** setting, but with a **--filetype** setting: If a device is selected, the name of the file will be randomly generated, with a file extension that matches the file type specified.

    For example:

    **twainsave --filetype pdf**

-   will result in a file created with a random name, with a **.pdf** extension.
+    will result in a file created with a random name, using a **.pdf** extension.

 6)   Note that the random names will have as the filename in a 128-bit GUID format.
 For  example:

-    6b29fc40-ca47-1067-b31d-00dd010662da.pdf
+       **6b29fc40-ca47-1067-b31d-00dd010662da.pdf**

        would be a randomly generated pdf file.

+7) The **--filetype** command now supports SVG and SVGZ files being generated.
+The new types are **svg** and **svgz** respectively.

 ----------